someflydays/physics-simulation/docs/README.md

 ```
 docker run --rm physics-simulation /usr/src/app/build/unit
 ```
 You should see console output indicating that all tests have passed.
-You should also see a list of the specific tests that have passed.
+You should also see a list of the specific tests that have been run.
 If you would like to view the unit-tests, they are visible in the `usr/src/app/test/` directory.
 <br>

 If you would like to run an interactive container based on the Docker image and manually navigate through the filesystem, you can run the following command:
 ```
 docker run -it --rm physics-simulation /bin/bash
 ```
-Once you're in the `build/bin` directory within the container, you can run the unit-tests with the following command:
+Once you've navigated to the `build/bin` directory within the container, you can run the unit-tests with the following command:
 ```
 ./unit
 ```
-You should see console output indicating that all tests have been run.
-You should also see a list of the specific tests that have passed.
-If you would like to view the unit-tests, they are visible in the `usr/src/app/test/` directory.
+You should see console output indicating that all tests have passed.
+You should also see a list of the specific tests that have been run.
+If you would like to view the unit-test source code files, they are visible in the `usr/src/app/test/` directory.
 <br>

 To exit the interactive container, just run the `exit` command.